tw1zr99/efym.net/content/posts/how-i-manage-this-website/index.md

 ## Deployment script

 As good as **ssg** is as a static site generator, it's still missing some very specific things, I wanted a "Recent articles" section at the bottom of the **index.html** page which automatically selected the most recent 2-3 blog posts I'd written and displayed links to them.
 I also wanted the **blogindex.html** page to be generated with entries linking to every blog post inside the **blog** directory.
-So in order to not have to add and change these entries manually everytime I write a new blog post, I wrote a wrapper script to take care of it, here is what it looks like:
+So in order to not have to add and change these entries manually every time I write a new blog post, I wrote a wrapper script to take care of it, here is what it looks like:

 **`$ cat deploy-site`**
 ```